Skip to main content

 Illustration of the full diamond process

 In this piece, I share my UX design process, a refined approach shaped by extensive experience and collaboration.
-It’s a journey of transforming user needs into effective design solutions, adaptable to the unique demands of each project.
+My journey transforms user needs into effective design solutions, adaptable to the unique demands of each project, and drives measurable business outcomes.

 Typically, this journey begins when a Product Manager (PM) or someone from leadership brings a potential user issue or opportunity to my attention.
-These insights are providing the foundation from which we build our design strategies.
+These insights provide the foundation from which we build our design strategies.

 They could come from: